Competitive pricing analysis: 6 steps to do it right

 Consider more proactive methods, such as:

-When gathering data, be sure to track different pricing models.
+Track different pricing models when you gather data.
 For your SaaS business, this might include flat-rate subscriptions, usage-based pricing, hybrid models that combine both, and even customer-specific quotes.

 What if your competitors don't publish pricing?